Customer Segmentation: How to Effectively Segment Users & Clients

 This variable seems small, but it can make a big difference in marketing and sales messaging for this segment.

-3. Set up and prioritize each customer segmentation project.
+2. Set up and prioritize customer segmentation goals.

-Once you have a clear picture of what projects you plan to complete, it's time to prioritize.
+Once you have a clear picture of your goals, it's time to prioritize, as your data will probably increase.

-As the data increases in volume, it's normal to feel overwhelmed.
-Some companies also go through the effort of segmenting, only to continue to send the same message to every customer.
+Often, this increase in data can be overwhelming, causing some companies to go through the effort of segmenting only to continue to send the same message to every customer.

 One way to approach this is by organizing the largest segments first and proceeding from there.
-That way you have large groups of people that can be leveraged immediately.
+That way, you have large groups of people to communicate with or market to immediately.

 Another option is to rank segment projects by performance, like purchase value.
-Once you have the order set, it's time to set up each project.
+With the order set, it's time to set up each project.

 Each customer segment project should have a SMART framework.